sungnga/react-ecommerce/react-frontend/README.md

 **4. Create Admin Dashboard page**
 - In src/user folder, create a file called AdminDashboard.js
 - In AdminDashboard.js file:
-  - Start by copying the code from the UserDashboard.js component
+  - Start by copying the code from UserDashboard.js component
   - Name this functional component AdminDashboard
   - Write an adminLinks method that renders links for Create Category and Create Product
     - The link path to Create Category is `to='/create/category'`